Monte Irvin: Early life

-Irvin was born February 25, 1919, in Haleburg, Alabama, the eighth of 13 children, and brother of fellow Negro leaguer Cal Irvin.
+Monford Merrill "Monte" Irvin was born on February 25, 1919, in Haleburg, Alabama, the eighth of 13 children, and brother of fellow Negro leaguer Cal Irvin.
 As a child, he moved with his family to Orange, New Jersey.
 At Orange High School, he starred in four sports, earning a total of 16 varsity letters and setting a state record in the javelin throw.
 Irvin played baseball for the Orange Triangles, the local semiprofessional team, and he credited its coach with giving him an activity that helped him to stay out of trouble.
 He was offered a football scholarship to the University of Michigan, but he had to turn it down because he did not have enough money to move to Ann Arbor.

+College career

 Irvin attended Lincoln University and was a star football player.
 However, he had disagreements with his coach and he found that he could not remain on his athletic scholarship and pursue pre-dentistry studies.
 As his frustration mounted, Irvin began to be recruited by Negro league baseball teams.

-Negro league and Mexican League career
+Professional career

+Newark Eagles (1938–1943, 1945–1948)

 Irvin played for the Newark Eagles of the Negro National League in 1938.
 Larry Doby, the first player to break the color barrier in the American League, was Irvin's double play partner with Newark at one time.
 After hitting for high batting averages of .422 and .396 (1940–41), Irvin asked for a raise before the 1942 season.
 When that was denied, he left the Negro leagues for the Mexican League, where he won a triple crown; he had a .397 batting average and 20 home runs in 63 games.